 Hugh Caldwell kills his wife Janice and in despair asks for the help of his friend and neighbor Mark Halperin.
-And Mark helps a friend in deed, of course.
-So the murder appears to be the job of a thief, but Lt.
+Mark helps a friend in deed, of course, so the death appears to be the job of a thief, but Lt.
 Columbo has some doubts.
-There is not a single finger-print of the deceased in her house and he begins to suspect Halperin.
+There is not a single fingerprint of the deceased in her house and he begins to suspect Halperin.
 Unfortunately for Lt.
-Columbo Halperin is the chief of the police.
+Columbo, Halperin is the chief of the police.
 Written by

 Baldinotto da Pistoia

 The funeral home featured in the stock shot (at around 36 mins) is not California.
 It is the luxurious Ephrussi de Rothschild villa and gardens in Saint-Jean-Cap-Ferrat on the French Riviera.
 This location is notably featured in the James Bond movie Never Say Never Again.
 See more

 (at around 41 mins) Mark Halperin (Richard Kiley) refers to the murder plot as a "Quid Quo Pro" instead of as a Quid Pro Quo.
 See more

 Mrs. Fernandez dusted the whole house - wax, polish, everything - including the bedroom.
 Now, the fingerprint people, they checked the handle on the closet door.
 Your wife's prints weren't on it.
 What I can't figure out is: How did she open the door and take out the nightgown without leaving any prints?